EbuCheese/simple-java-store/README-CodeChanges.md

 **productoos.html (created):**
 - Line 1-10: Added logic to display message to user that product is oos, and allow to return home

+**``G.  Modify the parts to track maximum and minimum inventory by doing the following: Add additional fields to the part entity for maximum and minimum inventory.
+Modify the sample inventory to include the maximum and minimum fields.
+Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
+Rename the file the persistent storage is saved to.
+Modify the code to enforce that the inventory is between or at the minimum and maximum value.``**

+**Part.java:**
+- Line 34-40: Added additional fields to the part entity for maximum and minimum inventory.
+- Line 58-65: Created overloaded constructor which includes the min and max inventory parameters
+- Line 115-137: Added setters & getters for both min and max inventory, also added logic to check if values are in bounds
+- Line 98-104: Modified setInv method to check if inv is within the bounds of min and max

+**BootStrapData.java:**
+- Line 53,61,69,77,85: Added Id's for inhouse sample parts
+- Line 54,55,62,63,70,71,78,79,86,87,103,104,106,111,112,119,120,127,128,135,136: Added min and max inventory for both inhouse and outsourced parts

+**AddInHousePartController.java:**
+-Line 45-48: Added logic to make sure inhouse inv does not go above or below what user set (within program bounds)

+**AddOutsourcedPartController.java:**
+-Line 45-48: Added logic to make sure outsourced inv does not go above or below what user set (within program bounds)

+**InhousePartForm.html:**
+- Line 24: Changes partId to Id so it can be reflected on the form
+- Line 26-31: added text inputs for min and max inventory for inhouse parts, also added error message if input out of bounds

+**OutsourcedPartForm.html:**
+- Line 27-32: added text inputs for min and max inventory for outsourced parts, also added error message if input out of bounds

+**InhousePart.java:**
+- Line 15,20,24: changed int to Long to prevent null issues and help if longer ids are needed down the line

+**InhousePartTest.java:**
+- Line 28,35: changed int to Long to prevent conflict with the regular class

+**application.properties:**
+- Line 6: Renamed the persistent storage file